sylefeb/Silice/projects/ice-v/IceVDual.md

 we squeeze a second CPU (let's call it a second *core*) and use this logic when its free?

 It turns out that yes, we can!
-But before we describe this in more details, let's first recall the Ice-V execution pattern.
+But before we describe this in more details, let's first recall the Ice-V execution pattern (you might want to check out the [Ice-V code walkthrough](README.md) first).
 It comprises four states:
 1. `F` (fetched) when a next instruction becomes available.
 This requests registers from the instruction.
 2. `T` (trigger) when the register become available.
 This triggers the decoder and ALU.